datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

 ## Introduction

-In the first part of the course, we will go over some statistical preliminaries and corrresponding computational aspects.
+In the first part of the course, we will go over some statistical preliminaries and corresponding computational aspects.
 We will learn:

 1. To write down a likelihood function
 2. Meaning of the likelihood function
 3. Meaning of the Maximum likelihood estimator, difference between a parameter, an estimator and an estimate
-4. Good properties of an estimator: Consistency, Asymptotic normality, Unbiasedness, Mean squared error
+4. Good properties of an estimator: Consistency, Asymptotic normality, Unbiasedness, low Mean squared error
 5. Frequentist paradigm and quantification of uncertainty
 6. How to use Fisher information for an approximate quantification of uncertainty